 If you haven’t already, make sure to:

 - Give permission for flexibility — Show your team members empathy.
 Respect their ability to manage their time the way they need to in order to be productive and reduce stress.

-- Check in at the top of every meeting — Distraction is a given right now; make time for everyone to express what’s on their minds before diving into the task at hand.
+- Check in at the top of every meeting — Distraction are more pervasive than usual these days; make time for everyone to express what’s on their minds before diving into the task at hand.
 Not only will you have a more focused meeting, but you’ll strengthen your relationships and build trust.

 Each of us also have different communication preferences and personality types.
 Extroverts may be more inclined to switch their computer camera on for meetings, while introverts may feel drained by the constant visibility.
 Similarly, public recognition may work for some, but be embarrassing for others.
 Customizing your approach to giving appreciation makes everyone feel seen and valued.